nihal-5/automatic-product-creator-pos-erp/procurement_automation/README.md

 pip install -r requirements.txt uvicorn procurement_automation.app:app --reload --port 8010
 ```
-Open http://localhost:8010 to upload optional JSON/CSV files or just run with the bundled sample data.
+Open http://localhost:8010 — it will auto-generate a plan from bundled sample data on load.
+Upload JSON/CSV files anytime to override.

 ### API endpoints
 - `GET /` — minimal UI for uploads and running the plan.